-Basque Cheesecake (San Sebastian): creamy, easy and lemon-scented
+Basque Cheesecake (San Sebastian): creamy, easy, and lemon-scented

-STORAGE OF THE BASQUE CHEESECAKE
+STORAGE OF BASQUE CHEESECAKE

 1) IN THE REFRIGERATOR